BOARD OF DIRECTORS

 John works for the Oregon Department of Forestry.

-Klamath Falls native who married his high school sweetheart, Jennifer, in the summer of 1998.
-Our one and only child, Tannyr Rose, has grown up through the Klamath Outdoor Science School programs.
-I have been actively helping build and improve the KOSS facilities for several years.
-As the parent of a child that has benefited from the KOSS program I believe it is vital to give back to ensure these programs and facilities are here to benefit generations to come.
-The growth and development, in the children, that comes from the KOSS programs is second to none.
+Eric Rose, Purchasing Manager, Collins Products, LLC Eric is a Klamath Falls native who married his high-school sweetheart, Jennifer, in the summer of 1998.
+Their one and only child, Tannyr, has grown up through the Klamath Outdoor Science School program.
+Eric has been actively helping build and improve the KOSS facilities for several years.
+As the parent of a child that has benefited from the KOSS program, he felt it was vital to give back to ensure the program and facility are around to benefit generations to come.
+He strongly believes that the growth and development in children involved in the KOSS program is second to none.

-Tannyr is currently a 16-year-old sophomore at Klamath Union High School.
-He has been involved with the KOSS organization since the age of 9 when he attended his first Arts and Science Summer Camp.
-At that point, he was hooked (despite the fact that there wasn't any running water or flushing toilets) and continued attending summer camp for another three summers.
-This love for camp led to he and his dad getting involved with the KOSS facility improvements; from camp cleanup days to actual construction of the dining pavilion and restrooms.
-He has also gone back for two summers as a Junior Counselor and has grown tremendously through this experience.
-In addition, he has attended KOSS Board Meetings and has served as the Student Ambassador to the organization.
-Looking to the future, his plan is to attend college and obtain a degree in Civil Engineering with a minor in Environmental Science.
-He looks forward to continuing his “adventures" with the KOSS organization and will maybe even one day be lucky enough to take the reins as KOSS Board President.
+A 17-year-old junior at Klamath Union High School, Tannyr has been involved with the KOSS organization since the age of nine when he attended his first Arts and Science Summer Camp.
+At that point, he was hooked (despite the fact that there wasn't any running water or flush toilets) and continued attending summer camp for another three summers.
+This love for camp led to involvement with his dad on KOSS facility improvements - from camp cleanup days to actual construction of the dining pavilion and restrooms.
+Tannyr spent three summers as a Yurt Leader and has grown tremendously through this experience, attended KOSS Board meetings, and has served as the Student Ambassador to the organization.
+He looks forward to continuing his adventures with KOSS and maybe even one day be lucky enough to take the reins as KOSS Board President.